JLGarciaFranco/JLGarciaFranco.github.io/index.md

 [About](./about.md).

-My current research projects which relate to climate variability, subseasonal to seasonal prediction can also be found under:
+A detailed description of my current research projects which broadly relate to climate variability, subseasonal to seasonal prediction can be found under:

 [Research Projects](./research.md).